SeisComP/seiscomp/doc/base/style-guide.rst

 - Case:

-  - SEED, miniSEED (miniSEED in `libmseed documentation`_, or MiniSEED, but Mini-SEED appears in Appendix G of the `Seed Reference Manual`_.)
+  - SEED, miniSEED (miniSEED in :cite:t:`libmseed-github`, or MiniSEED, but Mini-SEED appears in Appendix G of the :cite:t:`seed-2012`.)
   - Ctrl+S for 'control' key plus 's'.
   - MySQL, PostgreSQL, MariaDB